-With technology changing so rapidly, the average lifespan of laptops (and all other electronics, for that matter) has decreased.
-The typical user swaps out their laptop every 3-5 years for the newer generation as it emerges into the highly-competitive market.
+The average lifespan of laptops (and most other electronics, for that matter) is not as long as it once was.
+The typical user swaps out their laptop every 3-5 years for the newer generation as it emerges into the highly competitive market.
+It’s not just about wanting the latest and greatest; newer software tends to demand more of its hardware, so if you want to use your favorite apps and tools, you can’t afford to be behind the tech times.

 So when it’s finally time to retire your old laptop and upgrade to a better model, consider recycling it!